srcbookdev/srcbook/srcbook/README.md

 JavaScript and TypeSript notebooks.

-This application allows you to create, run and share srcbooks.
+This application allows you to create, run, and share srcbooks.
 Srcbooks are JavaScript or TypeScript notebooks that use the node runtime, run locally on your machine, and can be exported to `.srcmd` files, which is valid markdown.

 ## Run